 The three facial areas that are generally the most in need of a "lift" are the cheeks, forehead/eyebrows, and jawline.

-Using our squat analogy again, strengthening these areas with the right moves becomes "inclusive" - any other little areas benefit as well (in other words, it will give a good lift to the whole face).
+Like the compound move the body squat - strengthening these areas with the right moves becomes "inclusive" - any other little areas benefit as well (in other words, it will give a good lift to the whole face).

 So, below you will find THREE - yes just three - of the best face lift exercises.
 One exercise for each area.